Three different week-long intensive course tracks are offered in Geneva.

 PUBPOL 860.04

-This new track for Summer 2024 will explore some of the pressing issues countries face with respect to rising trade protectionism, shifting global supply chains, the impacts of government subsidies and industrial policy, and growing efforts to incorporate environmental considerations into trade policy.
+This track explores some of the pressing issues countries face with respect to rising trade protectionism, shifting global supply chains, the impacts of government subsidies and industrial policy, and growing efforts to incorporate environmental considerations into trade policy.
 We will meet with trade policymakers and practitioners from Geneva-based organizations to explore the impact of these changes on advanced, emerging-market, and least-developed countries and discuss several critical policy issues.
 Organizations with which we may engage during the course week include:

 • The World Trade Organization